spiral/docs/orm/basics.md

 }
 ```

-Services like that is the best place to locate custom selection methods (like `findActive`) or even alter delete method to implement "soft deletes".
+Services like this are the best place to locate custom selection methods (like `findActive`) or even alter the delete method to implement "soft deletes".

-> You can also generate CRUD controller to work with existed entity service using command 'create:controller name -s service'.
+> You can also generate a CRUD controller to work with the existing entity service using the command 'create:controller name -s service'.

 ## Inheritance and Abstract Records
-Since Spiral ORM uses static analysis, there is no real limitation how you would like to create your models, as result you can declare **abstract** Record with it's schema, validations and etc and later extend this class in your application models.
-This technique can be very useful while writing [modules] (/components/modules.md).
+Since the Spiral ORM uses static analysis, there are no real limitations for how you can create your models.
+As a result, you can declare the **abstract** Record with it's schema, validations etc and then later extend this class in your application models.
+This technique can be very useful when writing [modules] (/components/modules.md).

-> While extending, ORM will merge schemas and other properties of Record and it's parent.
-Attention, ORM does not provide table inheritance.
+> When extending, the ORM will merge the schemas and other properties of the Record and it's parent.
+ORM does not provide table inheritance.

 ## Inspections
-While running shema update (spiral up) command, you might notice text which contains list of inspected entities and resulted rating.
-Such information provided by spiral **Entity Inspector** which analyses ORM and ODM schemas to find unprotected or blacklisted fields, we can get more details by running inspection on selected entity:
+While running the shema update (spiral up) command, you may notice text that contains a list of the inspected entities and resulting rating.
+This information provided by the Spiral **Entity Inspector** analyses the ORM and ODM schemas to find any unprotected or blacklisted fields.
+We can get more details by running the inspection on selected entity:

 ```
 > spiral inspect:entity Database/User